How much does UK car insurance cost?

 But for other changes, your insurer will only need you to tell it when you renew or take out a policy.
 Your insurance policy booklet will tell you when you need to let your insurer know about any changes.

-A recent study from Consumer Intelligence shows motor insurance deals have gone up a record 21.1% in the past year.
-So it's now more important than ever that you don’t settle for the renewal price from your insurer.
+Our own data[1] shows motor insurance deals are still nearly 10% higher than what they were in 2021.
+So it's now more important than ever that you do not settle for the renewal price from your insurer.
 It’s always worth looking around for something that suits your needs better.

 Will the cost of my car insurance go up after an accident?